 The polls are open from 7 AM to 7 PM on Election Day.
 In general, the peak voting times are 7 AM to 8 AM, 11:30 AM to 1:30 PM, and 5 PM to 7 PM.
 If possible, voters are encouraged to vote at a time other than these peak voting periods.
 All eligible voters in line at their polling place at 7 PM will be allowed to vote, regardless of the length of the line.

 If you are not sure whether you are registered to vote or eligible to vote in a particular election, contact the Elections Office before Election Day or use the online voter status verification form.
-Please note: you must be registered to vote in Florida 29 days before an election to be eligible to vote in that election.
+Please note: you must have been registered to vote in Florida by October 18th to be eligible to vote in this election.

 Find out where you are assigned to vote before Election Day.
 Your voter information card has the name and address of your polling place, or you can obtain it by using the online voter status verification form.
 Be sure that you know how to get to your polling place; if you don't, contact the Elections Office for directions (before Election Day, if possible).